SakshiArora2398/VoiceEnabledPhotoAlbumFrontEnd/README.md

 Outline:

-This assignment has eight components:
+This project has eight components:

 1. Launch an ElasticSearch instance1
   a.
 Using AWS ElasticSearch service , create a new domain called “photos”.2